ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/bolt.md

     x86        - 32-bit X86: Pentium-Pro and above
     x86-64     - 64-bit X86: EM64T and AMD64
 ```

+You will see additional Registered Targets if you downloaded a binary release.

 You are ready to use BOLT on your Linux machine.